plihelix/wails-template-sveltekit/README.md

 ## Why is the static site adapter needed in Svelte Kit and not Svelte?

-*Well, it may not be.
-I'm still wrapping my head around it.*

-* The first thing to understand is that Vite is a web-server which is used for the dev mode.
+The first thing to understand is that Vite is a web-server which is used for the dev mode.
 Wails uses this to locally host a website with live reload for development mode, which the application navigates to.
 This is commonly used for all the top frameworks and has robust features such as server side rendering(ssr).

-Wails.io is an application framework that by design packages the html, js, etc front end into the binary executable during `wails build`.
+* Wails.io is an application framework that by design packages the html, js, etc front end into the binary executable during `wails build`.
 This happens in main.go with:
 ```go
 //go:embed all:frontend/dist
 var assets embed.FS